 Grief Lending Library

 Located at Hamilton’s on Westown Parkway (3601 Westown Parkway, West Des Moines), the library is open Monday through Friday from 8:00am to 4:00pm.
-Resources can also be mailed if needed.

 Use the below categories to assist with your search.